 Algae can serve as interesting model organisms for nanotribological investigations.
-For an overview on algae see van den Hoek and co-authors.19 The class within the algae, which we favour for tribological studies, are diatoms (Fig. 2).
-For an overview on diatoms see Round et al.20
+For an overview on algae see.19 The class within the algae, which we favour for tribological studies, are diatoms (Fig. 2).
+For an overview on diatoms see.20

 Ellerbeckia arenaria is a diatom which lives in waterfalls (Fig. 3).
 E. arenaria cells form string like colonies which can be several millimeters long.
-A. M. Schmid told us in 2001 about their interesting mechanical properties: not only can these colonies be elongated by about one third of their original length, when released, they even swing back like a spring.
+AM Schmid told us in 2001 about their interesting mechanical properties: not only can these colonies be elongated by about one third of their original length, when released, they even swing back like a spring.
 Therefore, we performed the following experiment: E. arenaria cell colonies in water were visualized with a Zeiss Axiovert inverted microscope.
 One end of the colony, which was several millimeters long, was tightly held in place with forceps mounted on a 3D micromanipulator.
 The other end of the colony was approached with a very sharp scanning